dhthwy/r/README.md

 #

+"If you’re not part of the solution you’re part of the problem" - "Simple.
+They chose problems and excuses.
+So then it was none of their fucking business, and therefore none of their shit should've had any affect on me.
+Just fuck off bitch.
+You don't even know what social justice means.
+Edumucated people pretending to be smart."

 https://www.youtube.com/shorts/oxet6arH2h8

 "Weasels who keep in the dark, and who make excuses over little things are certainly not a RM.
 Especially when they ignored proposed solutions, with, again, lame ass excuses.
 Not a RM.